liqiao19/ISAC/README.md

 ## Video Podcast

-The authors have created a video podcast discussing this paper, available at: https://www.bilibili.com/video/BV1j5411z7Fj/?spm_id_from=333.999.0.0
+The authors have created a video podcast discussing this paper

 [Click here to watch the video podcast](https://www.bilibili.com/video/BV1j5411z7Fj/?spm_id_from=333.999.0.0)